XEQI-AM

-XEQI-AM is a radio station on 1510 AM in Monterrey, Nuevo León, Mexico.
-It is owned by the state government of Nuevo León and known as Radio Nuevo León.
+XEQI-AM was a radio station on 1510 AM in Monterrey, Nuevo León, Mexico, which broadcast from 1979 to 2025.
+It was owned by the state government of Nuevo León and last known as Radio Nuevo León.

 1510 AM is a United States clear-channel frequency.

 History

 XEQI opened in 1979, a year after XHQI-FM Radio Gobierno signed on.
 It became Opus after the format was moved from 102.1 FM on July 31, 2017, replacing "La Radio Alternativa".
+The Opus format was later moved back to FM.
+The state government surrendered the concession in a letter dated January 10, 2025.

-XEQI is nominally a daytimer but transmits from 6am to midnight.
+XEQI was nominally a daytime-only station but broadcast from 6 a.m. to midnight.